 The course is taught as a weekly three hour seminar.
 Half of the seminar presents the conceptual knowledge of the patterns of spoken English.
-In the second half of the seminar students work with speech samples in which they apply the conceptual knowledge to the actual production and comprehension of spoken English.
+In the second half of the seminar, you will work with speech samples in which you will apply the conceptual knowledge to the actual production and comprehension of spoken English.